Wednesday, November 1, 2017

 We do not look as good nor do have everything in order as we present ourselves to others.
 Pain brings us to our search for happiness, meaning, and joy.
 Our inner aches and pains tip us off that something is wrong, either within us or in our world.
 We come to Jesus and to those who follow him today in hopes of finding some satisfaction.
 One author gave the following assessment of happiness.
 Happy people are at ease only because the unhappy ones bear their burdens in silence.
 If there were not this silence, happiness would be impossible.
 It is a general hypnosis.
 Behind the door of contented, happy people, there ought to be someone standing with a little hammer continually reminding them with a knock that there are unhappy people.
 However happy they may be, life will eventually show their flaws and trouble will come to them.
 However, there is no one with a hammer.
 Happy people live at ease, faintly fluttered by small daily cares, and all is well.
 However, if life has a meaning and purpose, that meaning and purpose is not our happiness but something greater and grander.
 Is perhaps the role of the preacher to be "the person with the little hammer"?[10]

-3 “Blessed (Μακάριοι) are the poor (πτωχοὶ), with Matthew adding to the Q version in spirit (πνεύματι), for theirs is the kingdom of heaven.
+“Blessed (Μακάριοι) are the poor (πτωχοὶ)with Matthew having in spirit (πνεύματι), for theirs is the kingdom of heaven (Luke 6:20b).
 "You're blessed when you're at the end of your rope.
 With less of you there is more of God and his rule.”
-(The Message) They are in dire need of good news, and they will have it.
+(The Message) such persons have their sole help in God rather than relying on their religious knowledge and achievement.[11]
+Such persons are poor in a religious way, having an inner need, consistent with Old Testament formulations.
+They are the humble, the poor before God, standing before God as beggars, with empty hands, conscious of their spiritual poverty.[12]
+They are in dire need of good news, and they will have it.
 This is in keeping with how Jesus approaches the lowly throughout Matthew.
 We can see the theme in other Jewish literature.
-The Lord looks upon the humble and contrite in spirit who tremble at the word of the Lord (Isaiah 66:2b).
-The Lord hears the oppressed and needy (Psalm 69:32-33).
-The pious shall give thanks, in parallel thought with the poor receiving the mercy of God (Psalm of Solomon 10:7, from around 50 BC-70 AD).[10]
-Matthew may shift the meaning from the poor economically to a quality of the inner life.
-Matthew has correctly interpreted what Jesus meant here.
-We have no one else upon whom to rely than God.
+The Lord looks upon the humble and contrite in spirit who tremble at the word of the Lord (Isa 66:2b).
+The pious shall give thanks, in parallel thought with the poor receiving the mercy of God (Psalm of Solomon 10:7, from around 50 BC-70 AD).[13]
+In the history of influence, most of the ancients viewed this as a spiritual poverty, humility.
+We have no one else upon whom to rely on than God.
 That is our situation, whether we are aware of it or not.
 This poverty, true and saving despair, is the gift of the Holy Spirit and the work of Jesus Christ.
 In this, it resembles faith, of which it is a part.
 It is to know our sin and divine compassion, forgiving us our sins.
-It suggests despair about ourselves and the possibilities of existence.[11]
+It suggests despair about us and the possibilities of existence.[14]
 The poor in spirit focuses upon inner life.
 It has in mind inner resources.
 It seems close to the ethical attitude of humility.
 It contrasts lack of sufficiency for life verses self-sufficiency.
 It suggests the poverty of human resources.
 In the Old Testament, the poor recognize their state of poverty before God.
 "Poor" people do not have to do something first.
 One must hear in this beatitude one's own lack.
-Although the economically poor are in view, Matthew’s version of the beatitude makes it clear that it refers to the poverty of people before God.
-In the history of influence, most of the ancients viewed this as a spiritual poverty, humility.

-As Jesus speaks, the future kingdom comes.
-God's authority is behind him.
+Such a paradoxical formulation of those who belong to the rule of God represents the central theme of the proclamation of Jesus.[15]
+As Jesus speaks, the future rule of God comes.
+Clearly, the rule of God manifests itself differently than the rule of Rome.
+The sovereignty and authority of God is behind what Jesus says.
 The humble receive the promise of the kingdom.
 In doing so, the salvation that Jesus mediates consists of fellowship with God and the related life, which also embraces a renewal of fellowship with others.
-To have part in the rule of God is of the very essence of salvation.[12]
+To have part in the rule of God is of the very essence of salvation.[16]

 God will replace the mourning of this age with the comfort of the next age.
 We find the same emphasis in the prophetic promise that in the year of the favor of the Lord, comfort will come to those who mourn, providing for those who mourn in Zion, giving them garland instead of ashes, the oil of gladness instead of mourning, and the mantle of praise rather than a faint spirit (Isaiah 61:2-3).
 It suggests strengthening and consoling.
 The promise of this passage is that the suffering and death of human history will not have the final word.